kmilo17pet/QuarkTS-cpp/README.md

 -   Stackless Co-routines.
 -   AT Command Line Interface (CLI)

-QuarkTS++ is developed using a formal and rigorous process framed in compliance with the MISRA C++ 2012 and CERT coding standard guidelines and complemented with multiple static-analysis checks targeted to safe critical applications.
+QuarkTS++ is developed using a formal and rigorous process framed in compliance with the MISRA C++ 2008 and CERT coding standard guidelines and complemented with multiple static-analysis checks targeted to safe critical applications.

  :construction: :construction_worker: Currently under development... :construction_worker: :construction:

 :warning: currently qOS is in an early stage of development, any contribution is more than welcome :blush:

 QuarkTS++ builds with many different compilers, some of which are more advanced than others.
-For that reason QuarkTS++ does not use any of the features or syntax that have been introduced to the C language by, or since, the C++11 standard.
+For that reason QuarkTS++ does not use any of the features or syntax that have been introduced to the C++ language by, or since, the C++11 standard.

 ### how to build